BSc Chemistry with Medicinal Chemistry / Overview

 - Typical International Baccalaureate offer

-32 points overall with grades of 6,6,5 in 3 Higher Level subjects to include Chemistry and one other science or maths.
+35 points overall with grades of 6,6,5 in 3 Higher Level subjects to include chemistry and one other science or mathematics.
 If English is not offered as one of the Diploma subjects (SL or HL) then a score of 6.0 at IELTS (or an equivalent approved qualification) must be offered.

 - Number of places/applicants

 - We receive approximately 1000 applications annually for 230 places in year 1.

 - UCAS course code

 - 83% of our recent graduates were recorded as being in a graduate level job or further study within 6 months of leaving their course;

 - 92% student satisfaction in the National Student Survey 2016

 - Placed in the top four universities in the UK in the 2016 QS world rankings for chemistry

 Tuition fees for home/EU students commencing their studies in September 2018 will be £9,250.
 Future inflationary increases may also be applied to each subsequent year of your course, subject to government regulations on fee increases.
 Tuition fees for international students will be £22,000 per annum.
 For general information please see the undergraduate finance pages.